rmarfil3/homelab-public/README.md

 There is an existing Dockerfile that you can use to containerize the app.

-Run `nx docker-build sidekicks` to build the container.
+Run `nx docker-build sidekicks` to build a docker image.
 Default tag is `sidekicks`.

 See `apps/sidekicks/project.json` file and look for `docker-*` targets for more information.